erenworld/erenworld/README.md

 ### Hi, I'm Eren

 I'm a database enthusiast focused on making queries faster.
-Like my work?
-[Consider hiring me.](https://erenkad.com/) Right now, I’m learning everything I can about SQLite and contributing to [TursoDB](https://github.com/tursodatabase/turso/), the next-generation SQLite built in Rust.
+Right now, I’m learning everything I can about SQLite and contributing to [TursoDB](https://github.com/tursodatabase/turso/), the next-generation SQLite built in Rust.

 Previously, I was the first software engineer at [Kolizeo](https://kolizeo.vercel.app/sluc), where I helped build and ship a Linktree-style platform used by thousands of users.